dengcong80/mini-ai-app-portal/README.md

 - **Editable Requirements**: Modify RAOS data before UI generation
 - **Pagination**: Efficient browsing of project history
 - **Search & Filter**: Find projects by name, creator, or status
-- **Responsive Design**: Modern UI with gradient backgrounds and glassmorphism effects
+- **Mobile-First Responsive Design**: Optimized for all devices with breakpoint system
 - **Permission System**: Only creators can edit and generate UI for their projects
+- **Caching System**: Client-side and server-side caching for improved performance
+- **Real-time Validation**: Live form validation with user feedback

 ## 🏗️ Project Structure